 What Are Bearish And Bullish Markets?

-Investors on the stock market, as well as those on the foreign exchange market, commonly use terms like bear, bull, bearish and bullish.
-These expressions might sound confusing, but you would be impressed by how many times traders use them daily.
-The explanation of the terms is very simple, as you will see, and can be very helpful especially when reading financial forecasts and analysis.
+Stock investors, forex traders and those who invest in bonds commonly use terms like bear, bull, bearish and bullish.
+Both of these terms describe how markets are performing, but they are completely different animals when it comes to the different impact they can have on your portfolio, the investment decisions you make and the overall market.
+As single expressions they might sound confusing, but you would be impressed by how many times traders use them daily.
+The explanation of the terms is very simple and it can be extremely helpful when reading financial forecasts and chart analysis.

 Bull market, bullish & bulls

 The term “bullish” is used to describe an investor’s sentiment.
-Investors say that they are “bullish” about gold (for example) when they think that the price of gold will rise.
+Investors tend to say that they are “bullish” about stocks (for example) when they think that the price of a certain stock will rise.

 The “bulls” are people who are optimistic about the price of a certain asset or the market in general.
 Bulls think that the price will go up and therefore they’re buying an asset so that they can sell it when the price hits a peak.
-When bulls are the majority in the market, people are investing more money hoping for higher gains.
+When bulls are the majority in the market, people are investing more money hoping for higher gains and returns.

 The famous Charging Bull near Wall Street, made in 1987 by the renowned artist A. Di Modica, represents a market where the economy is thriving.